ProfessionalsDaniel J. Howley

 - US Airways in connection with the antitrust review of its $17 billion merger with American Airlines and the related litigation filed by the United States Department of Justice and several state attorneys general;

 - The Pasha Group in its acquisition of Horizon Lines’ Hawaii cargo service;

 - AK Steel Holding Corp. in connection with several antitrust class action complaints, alleging a conspiracy among steel manufacturers to reduce output;

 - The U.S. Treasury in connection with the bailout of General Motors and Chrysler; and

 - Microsoft Corp. in connection with its acquisition of Yahoo!'s search business and subsequent partnership agreement with Yahoo!.

 Dan received a J.D. from the University of Pennsylvania Law School and an undergraduate degree in Electrical Engineering and Physics from Duke University.
-He was named a "Rising Star" in Washington, D.C., by Super Lawyers Magazine multiple times and has been recognized in The Legal 500 for his “excellent” work on merger control matters.
+He has been named a “Rising Star” in Washington, D.C., by Super Lawyers Magazine multiple times and has been recognized in The Legal 500 for his “excellent” work on merger control matters.
 He has authored multiple articles and memos on antitrust topics such as merger litigation strategy and patent reverse payment settlement agreements.